Electronic color code: History

 Color bands were used because they were easily and cheaply printed on tiny components.
 However, there were drawbacks, especially for color blind people.
 Overheating of a component or dirt accumulation may make it impossible to distinguish brown from red or orange.
 Advances in printing technology have now made printed numbers more practical on small components.
-The values of components in surface mount packages are marked with printed alphanumeric codes instead of a color code.
+The values of components in many surface mount packages are marked with printed alphanumeric codes instead of a color code.